ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 <summary>Welcome 2018-03-09 ~ R11.12.4</summary>

 This release is the stable version release.
-Further development will continue on a fresh cade base.
+Further development will continue on a fresh code base.
 You may use this release for work without worrying too much that the programmers might do something awful with the code over night. ;-)

 R11.12.4